Blog

 The Highline 179 bridge looking towards the Burgwelt Ehrenberg castle ruins.
 Photo: Naturparkregion Reutte, © Naturparkregion ReutteThe Highline 179 bridge looking towards the Burgwelt Ehrenberg castle ruins.
 Photo: Naturparkregion Reutte ©

-6. History hike
+6. History Hike

 A fascinating adventure telling walkers all about the ancient history of Tirol.
 From the railway station Ötztal Bahnhof there is a bus to Obergurgl at the end of the Ötztal Valley, where the “Archäologischer Rundwanderweg Obergurgl” begins.
 This circular trail leads through meadows and forests towards the Beilstein mountain.
 It is almost 12 kilometres in length and remains at between 1900 and 2600 metres above sea level.
 Information boards along the way tell the story of the Ötztal Valley and how it was first populated many thousands of years ago.
 Stone formations indicate that the first peoples arrived here in the west of Tirol long before the famous Ötzi the Iceman, who lived around 5000 years ago.
 The return leg takes hikers past the Soomsee lake to Zwieselstein, where there is a bus connection all the way back to Ötztal Bahnhof railway station at the start of the valley.